Herbert Morrison: End of political career

 Although Morrison had effectively been Attlee's heir presumptive since the 1930s, Attlee had always distrusted him.
 Attlee remained as Leader through the early 1950s and fought the 1955 election, finally announcing his retirement after Labour's defeat.
 Morrison was then 67, and was seen to be too old to embark on a new leadership role.
 During the leadership election, he was the interim Leader of the Labour Party.
 Although he stood, he finished last, by a wide margin, of the three candidates, with many of his supporters switching to Hugh Gaitskell.
 Gaitskell won the election, and Morrison resigned as Deputy Leader.
+Ironically, Gaitskell's early death in 1963 meant he predeceased Morrison by two years.

 During the Suez Crisis, Morrison advocated unilateral action by the United Kingdom against Egypt, following Colonel Nasser's seizure of the Suez Canal.
 Morrison stood down at the 1959 general election and was made a life peer as Baron Morrison of Lambeth, of Lambeth in the County of London on 2 November 1959.
 He was appointed President of the British Board of Film Censors.

 During 1961–65, Morrison was Director of the FCI News Agency, an organisation reporting on events behind the Iron Curtain and run by exiles from Marxist regimes such as the journalist Josef Josten.

 Personal life

 While working in a market garden in Letchworth during World War One, Morrison met his first wife, Margaret Kent (1896–1953), a secretary and daughter of a railway clerk.
 The couple married on 15 March 1919.
 His total involvement in politics, however, meant that theirs was not a happy marriage; his later autobiography made no mention of Kent or their daughter, Mary.
 Morrison had a protracted affair with Labour MP and Minister Ellen Wilkinson, who died in 1947, although views differ as to whether this was a platonic or sexual relationship.

-Following Kent's death in July 1953, Morrison married Edith Meadowcroft (b. c.1908), a businesswoman of Conservative politics.
+Following Kent's death in July 1953, Morrison married Edith Meadowcroft (b.
+1908), a businesswoman of Conservative politics.
 The pair married on 6 January 1955 and their relationship appeared much more successful.

-Morrison's grandson Peter Mandelson was a cabinet minister in the Labour governments of Tony Blair and Gordon Brown.
+Morrison's grandson Peter Mandelson was a cabinet minister in the Labour governments of Tony Blair and Gordon Brown, and held an ambassadorial office under Keir Starmer.

-Death

-He died on 6 March 1965, coincidentally in the same month as the London County Council was abolished.
+Morrison died from a stroke at Queen Mary's Hospital, Sidcup, on 6 March 1965, aged 77.
+His death occurred the same month the London County Council was abolished, and he had advocated against its replacement.